-3 An application to probabilistic water reservoir control under time-continuous inflow which in a suitable structure with separated randomness allow for simple quantile-based reformulations via linear programming.
+4 An application to probabilistic water reservoir control under time-continuous inflow which in a suitable structure with separated randomness allow for simple quantilebased reformulations via linear programming.
 Here, in contrast with (1), each random inequality is turned into a probabilistic constraint individually.
 On the level of continuously indexed random inequality systems, this difference corresponds to that between (4) and (6).
 The shortcoming of the individual against the joint probabilistic constraint has already been discussed in the introduction.
-Suffice it here to refer to a water management application, where random filling levels of the reservoir stayed in a given critical range with probability 90% individually at each time of a finite interval, whereas they stayed in the critical range throughout the whole time interval (the actually desirable property) only with probability 32% [39, p.
-548].
+Suffice it here to refer to a water management application, where random filling levels of the reservoir stayed in a given critical range with probability 90% individually at each time of a finite interval, whereas they stayed in the critical range throughout the whole time interval (the actually desirable property) only with probability 32% (Van Ackooij et al. 2010, p.
+548).
 Therefore, we consider in the following a strongly simplified water reservoir problem with joint probabilistic constraints.
 The new challenging aspect will arise from dealing with a continuously indexed infinite random inequality system in the context of a probust constraint of type (4).
 More precisely, we will assume a reservoir with time-continuous random inflow.
 This will lead, for any release policy (the control to be optimized) to a time-continuous random filling level in the reservoir.
 Keeping this level within certain limits at high probability will lead us exactly to (4).
 As for the controlled release, we shall suppose that it is piecewise constant, which partly corresponds to common practice.
-It would not be harmful to pass to a time-continuous control here as well (leading to probabilistic constraints with infinite-dimensional decisions as in [13]).
+It would not be harmful to pass to a time-continuous control here as well [leading to probabilistic constraints with infinite-dimensional decisions as in Farshbaf-Shaker et al. (2019)].

-The importance of probabilistic programming in the context of water reservoir management has been recognized a long time ago (see, e.g. the basic monograph [28] or [8, 12, 26, 33, 34, 43]).
+The importance of probabilistic programming in the context of water reservoir management has been recognized a long time ago [see, e.g. the basic monograph (Loucks et al. 1981) or (Chattopadhyay 1988; Edirisinghe et al. 2000; Loiaciga 1988; Prékopa and Szántai 1978, 1979; Van Ackooij et al. 2014)].
 Many papers originally considered models with individual probabilistic constraints